ariga/atlas/doc/md/contributing.md

 #### Code-generation

 Some of the code in the Atlas repository is generated.
-The CI process verifies that all generated files are checked in by running `go generate ./...` and then running `git status --porcelain`.
+The CI process verifies that all generated files are checked-in by running `go generate ./...` and then running `git status --porcelain`.
 Therefore, before committing changes to Atlas, please run:
 ```shell
 go generate ./...